brc-dd/animated-tailwindcss/CONTRIBUTING.md

 All sorts of contributions are welcome here!
-But please follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) while creating PRs.

-When you submit code changes, your submissions are understood to be under [the same MIT license](LICENSE) that covers the project.
+When you submit code changes, your submissions are understood to be under [the same MIT license](LICENSE.md) that covers the project.
 Feel free to contact the maintainers if that's a concern.